merge-api/merge-hris-ruby/docs/EmployeesApi.md

   created_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created after this datetime.
   created_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
+  display_full_name: 'display_full_name_example', # String | If provided, will only return employees with this display name.
+  employment_status: 'ACTIVE', # String | If provided, will only return employees with this employment status.
   expand: 'company', # String | Which relations should be returned in expanded form.
 Multiple relation names should be comma separated without spaces.
+  first_name: 'first_name_example', # String | If provided, will only return employees with this first name.
   include_deleted_data: true, # Boolean | Whether to include data that was deleted in the third-party service.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   include_sensitive_fields: true, # Boolean | Whether to include sensitive fields (such as social security numbers) in the response.
+  last_name: 'last_name_example', # String | If provided, will only return employees with this last name.
   manager_id: 'manager_id_example', # String | If provided, will only return employees for this manager.
   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.